inno-devops-labs/S25-core-course-labs/app_nodejs/README.md

 ## Overview
 This is a simple Node.js web application built using Express.
 It displays the current time in Moscow and updates on each page refresh.
+There is an opportunity to track number of visits of main page via `/visits` endpoint.

 ## Local Installation
 1. Clone the repository: